nikguin04/02180-Backgammon/README.md

 Below is a picture of what the game should NOT look like, and it is recommended to use a newer terminal.
 ![garble.png](res/garble.png)

+### Logging
+The logging for each game with both moves and total pips can be found at "log.txt" in the working directory